tgstation/tgstation/code/modules/reagents/chemistry/fermi_readme.md

 Holder.dm now sets up reactions, while equilibrium.dm runs them.
 Holder itself is processed when there is a list of reactions, but the equilibrium does the calculating.
 In essence, it holds onto a list of objects to run.
 Handle_reactions() is used to update the reaction list, with a few checks at the start to prevent any unnecessary updates.

-When a reaction is detected:
+#### When a reaction is detected:
-If it’s REACTION_INSTANT then it’ll use a method similar to the old mechanics.
+- If it’s REACTION_INSTANT then it’ll use a method similar to the old mechanics.
-If not then it’ll set up an equilibrium, which checks to see if the reaction is valid on creation.
+- If not then it’ll set up an equilibrium, which checks to see if the reaction is valid on creation.
-If it’s valid, then on_reaction is called.
+- If it’s valid, then on_reaction is called.
-If the reaction’s temperature is over the overheat_temp overheated() is called When equilibriums detect they’re invalid, they flag for deletion and holder.dm deletes them.
+- If the reaction’s temperature is over the overheat_temp overheated() is called
+- When equilibriums detect they’re invalid, they flag for deletion and holder.dm deletes them.
-If there’s a list of reactions, then the holder starts processing.
+- If there’s a list of reactions, then the holder starts processing.

-When holder is processing:
+#### When holder is processing:
-Each equilibrium is processed, and it handles it’s own reaction.
+- Each equilibrium is processed, and it handles it’s own reaction.
 For each step it handles every reaction.
-At the start, the equilibrium checks it’s conditions and calculates how much it can make in this step.
+- At the start, the equilibrium checks it’s conditions and calculates how much it can make in this step.
-It checks the temp, reagents and catalyst.
+- It checks the temp, reagents and catalyst.
-If it’s overheated, call overheated()
+- If it’s overheated, call overheated()
-If it’s too impure call overly_impure()
+- If it’s too impure call overly_impure()
-The offset of optimal pH and temp is calculated, and these correlate with purity and yield.
+- The offset of optimal pH and temp is calculated, and these correlate with purity and yield.

+#### How a holder stops reacting:
 When one of the checks fails in the equilibrium object, it is flagged for deletion.
 The holder will detect this and call reaction_finish() and delete the equilibrium object – ending that reaction.

 ## Recipe and processing mechanics